AliOKeeffe/The-Animal-Association-Game/README.md

 ### Game Selection

-- The are two levels of difficulty to choose from (easy and hard) and this option is presented as a radio button.
+- There are two levels of difficulty to choose from (easy and hard) and this option is presented as a radio button.
 - The default level selected is easy.
 - The user can then choose from four habitats - each contains an object of different animals.